Vejigante: Loíza

 In Loíza, the vejigante masks are made from coconut, whose cortex has been carved out to allow a human face.
 The eyes and mouth are carved out of the coconut with an addition of bamboo teeth.
 The costume is made of "a jumper" that has a lot of extra fabric at the arms to simulate wings.

 Ponce

 In Ponce, the vejigante masks are made from papier-mâché and usually contain many horns.
 There is a yearly celebration in Barrio Playa, Ponce, that lasts three days called Carnaval de Vejigantes.
 The jump suit is very similar to the jumpers used in Loiza.

 In popular culture

 Marvel Comics released a one-shot comic book called Fantastic Four in...
-Ataque del M.O.D.O.K. which debuted a Puerto Rican superhero called El Vejigante, based on the urban legend.
+Ataque del M.O.D.O.K. which debuted a Puerto Rican superhero called El Vejigante, based on this figure.

+The Minor League Baseball team, Scranton/Wilkes-Barre RailRiders, as part of MiLB's Copa de la Diversión initiative, play multiple games each season as the Vejigantes.

+In 2024, Puerto Rican wrestler, Damian Priest, wore a vejigante mask during his entrance at Wrestlemania XL.